-1.23 QPE Best Practices
+QPE Best Practices

-As a best practice, you can generally trust QPE performance BELOW the melting layer.
-Above the melting, QPE performance will be negatively impacted by frozen hydrometeors so be leery of trusting QPE values here.
+Alright, let's talk about some operational best practices when using DP QPE.
+In general, you can trust QPE performance BELOW the melting layer.
+Once you start to get within and above the melting layer, QPE performance will be negatively impacted by frozen hydrometeors so be leery of trusting QPE values there.